 \section{Introduction}

-\looseness=-1 Three-dimensional segmentations of human anatomy power a variety of physics-based simulation platforms.
-For example, virtual cohorts of anatomy can be used for virtual clinical trials to evaluate and optimize novel medical devices and imaging systems \cite{sarrami2021silico,viceconti2021possibleinsilico,abadi2020virtual}.
-Additionally, biophysical simulations can generate insights in the context of both computational physiology research \cite{niederer2020creation,straughan2023fully,roney2020silicoablation}, and surgical training \cite{yu2024orbit}.
-Anatomical segmentations can also be used to augment machine-learning workflows through simulating the formation of synthetic images, either through physics-based models \cite{gopalakrishnan2024intraoperative,gopalakrishnan2022fast}, domain randomization \cite{dey2024learning,billot2023synthseg}, or using anatomy-controlled generative models \cite{fernandez2022can,fernandez2024generating}.
+Three-dimensional segmentations of human anatomy power a variety of physics-based simulation platforms.
+For example, virtual cohorts of anatomy can be used for virtual clinical trials to evaluate and optimize novel medical devices and imaging systems \citep{sarrami2021silico,viceconti2021possibleinsilico,abadi2020virtual}.
+Additionally, biophysical simulations can generate insights in the context of both computational physiology research \citep{niederer2020creation,straughan2023fully,roney2020silicoablation} and surgical training \citep{yu2024orbit}.
+Anatomical segmentations can also be used to augment machine-learning workflows through the formation of synthetic images, either through imaging simulators \citep{gopalakrishnan2024intraoperative,gopalakrishnan2022fast}, domain randomization \citep{dey2024learning,billot2023synthseg}, or generative models \citep{fernandez2022can,fernandez2024generating}.

-Using generative models of anatomy as a surrogate data source for simulation platforms offers several advantages over using patient-data alone.
-For example, conditional generation can augment computational trial cohorts with anatomical variants that are both novel and rare \cite{kong2024sdf4chd}.
-Moreover, generative editing methods such as inpainting can precisely modify existing patient geometry to create anatomically plausible variations \cite{kadry2024probing,kadry2025diffusion}.
-These "digital siblings" can be used with biophysical simulators to model \textit{counterfactual} scenarios that elucidate the relationship between anatomical form and function.
+Generative models of anatomy trained on patient-specific data offer advantages for simulation use-cases.
+For example, conditional generation can augment computational trial cohorts with anatomical variants that are both novel and rare \citep{kong2024sdf4chd}.
+Moreover, generative editing methods, such as inpainting, can precisely modify existing patient geometries to create anatomically plausible variations \citep{kadry2024probing,kadry2025diffusion}.
+These ``digital siblings'' can be used with biophysical simulators to model \textit{counterfactual} scenarios that elucidate the relationship between anatomical form and function.